Ranking Buffalo Wild Wings Sauces From Worst To First

 If you like the taste of salt and vinegar potato chips, then you will probably enjoy Buffalo Wild Wings' Salt & Vinegar seasoning.
 While this isn't strictly speaking a dry rub, it's similar in that this isn't a sauce but a dry mixture that the wings are tossed in.
 The vinegar really comes to the forefront here, and there also seems to be some black pepper and a bit of garlic powder in the mix.
 It's tangy, bold, and overall a pretty pleasant seasoning blend.

 Sweet BBQ is our favorite of the three barbecue sauce options on the Buffalo Wild Wings menu.
-It's less one-note than either the Hot or Honey BBQ varieties and has a flavor profile that most closely approximates a proper barbecue sauce, though it will miss the mark for those who like their barbecue on the tangy, smokey side.
+It's less one-note than the Honey BBQ variety and has a flavor profile that most closely approximates a proper barbecue sauce, though it will miss the mark for those who like their barbecue on the tangy, smoky side.
 This one is rich and definitely sweet, but a tomato-forward flavor and perceptible garlic and spices help Sweet BBQ achieve a better sense of balance than some others.

 Considering the fact that the chain is literally called Buffalo Wild Wings, you might be surprised to learn that Original Buffalo Sauce was not introduced until 2019.
-The sauce was rolled out alongside the re-release of the brand's improved, juicier boneless wings, and VP of Brand Menu and Culinary Jamie Carawan said that he was trying to create the type of buffalo sauce he had once tried "before it was mainstream."
+The sauce was rolled out alongside the re-release of the brand's improved, juicier boneless wings, and VP of Brand Menu and Culinary Jamie Carawan said in a news release that he was trying to create the type of Buffalo sauce he had once tried "before it was mainstream."

 Buffalo sauce only really requires three ingredients: a good, classic hot sauce, butter, and garlic powder.
 Vinegar, Worcestershire sauce, and cayenne pepper are also often added to create the signature zippy tang that's a hallmark of this New York-based wing style.
 The B-Dubs take on classic Buffalo sauce is pretty good, but it has a slightly artificial flavor that knocks it down a peg from the best versions.
 It doesn't taste like there's quite enough real butter in it, so the sauce is a little stickier than would be ideal.

 Medium wings sit squarely in the middle of our ranking of Buffalo Wild Wings sauces, which makes them very true to their name.
-The chain claims that this is "classic wing sauce, comfortably hot," and they aren't wrong.
+The chain claims that this is a classic wing sauce with "comfortable heat," and it isn't wrong.
 However, like the Original Buffalo flavor, this lacks the velvety mouthfeel we expect from a really good classic wing sauce.
 It does, however, have a good amount of heat for someone who is looking neither for blistering nor mild, it coats the wings well, and it lends a pleasing sheen to both bone-in and boneless wing varieties.

 If you want a wing sauce that isn't too exciting and is squarely in the middle of the road, this is the sauce for you.
 We think it is a little better than the Original Buffalo, but not by much.
 In fact, there is surprisingly little difference between them.
 Medium is a little bit less tangy than Original Buffalo and therefore has a slightly more well-rounded flavor profile.